morgangraphics/ansible-role-nvm/README.md

 NVM version to install

-    nvm_version: "0.33.11"
+    nvm_version: "10.15.0"

-List of NVM commands to run.
+List of [NVM commands to run](https://github.com/creationix/nvm#usage).
 Default is an empty list.

     nvm_commands: []